-- 1. We selected a random sample of 25 transactions and reviewed supporting documentation to determine if the sampled expenditures/revenues are classified correctly, based on description and nature of the revenue/expense, and are reported in the proper amounts for each of the following amounts reported on the schedule:
+- 1. We selected a random sample of 25 transactions and reviewed supporting documentation to determine if the sampled expenditures/revenues are classified correctly and are reported in the proper amounts for each of the following amounts reported on the schedule:

 - Total General Fund Instructional Expenditures,

 - Total General Fund Equipment Expenditures,

 - Total Local Taxation Revenue,

 - Total Local Earnings on Investment in Real Property,

-- Total State Revenue in Lieu of Taxes.
+- Total State Revenue in Lieu of Taxes,

 - Nonpublic Textbook Revenue, and

 - Nonpublic Transportation Revenue.